elixir-circuits/circuits_gpio/README.md

 The stub HAL is fairly limited, but it does support interrupts.

+In case `Circuits.GPIO` is used as a dependency the stub will not be present.
+Currently the stub is only available when the `:env` dependency option is set to `:test`.

 ## FAQ

 ### How does Circuits.GPIO compare to Elixir/ALE?